-Business Group on Health’s survey revealed that location feasibility (e.g., regulatory limitations, limits of captive reach) primarily determined where a strategy was first rolled out.
-Also, for those without a global consistency strategy in place, survey respondents stated market infrastructure challenges as their top barrier, while those with a global consistency strategy noted that standards were set that took into consideration infrastructure capacity.1 Nonetheless, it is important to identify if financing mechanisms or vendor consolidation would provide opportunities to overcome design barriers.
+Business Group on Health’s survey revealed that location feasibility (e.g., regulatory limitations, limits of captive reach) primarily determined where a strategy was first rolled out.1 For those without a global consistency strategy in place, survey respondents stated market infrastructure challenges as their top barrier, while those with a global consistency strategy noted that standards were set that took into consideration infrastructure capacity.1 Nonetheless, it is important to identify if financing mechanisms or vendor consolidation would provide opportunities to overcome design barriers.

 Assess structural benefit needs and gaps.
-It is extremely important to intimately understand what the company currently offers around the world, including gaps or inadequacies, as well as what local governments offer, and then create a comprehensive but not duplicative benefits program.
+It is extremely important to understand what is currently offered around the world, including gaps or inadequacies, as well as what local governments offer, and then create a comprehensive but not duplicative benefits program.

 When making any changes to benefit designs or structure, it is important to meet early and often with relevant stakeholders to facilitate transparency and understanding with leaders of the affected markets.
 Employers with clearly defined global strategies tend to have collaborative relationships with local and regional teams instead of using a top-down approach.
 Also, how you communicate with those ultimately impacted by the changes --your employees-- is just as important as the message being conveyed.

-Be proactive and communicate changes to your employees thoughtfully.
-Effective communication can provide more education of any impacts brought on by the changes, as well as remove any potential issues regarding stigma and discrimination about diseases or conditions and facilitate more sustainable employee engagement.
+Engage your colleagues proactively and communicate changes to your employees thoughtfully.
+Effective communication can provide clear insights into any impacts brought on by the changes, as well as remove any potential issues regarding stigma and discrimination about diseases or conditions and facilitate more sustainable employee engagement.

 When collecting international health data, there is a balance between creating an equitable and consistent experience while also addressing local challenges.
-It is important to do a deep dive and robust analysis of your data.
-For example, consider:
+Therefore, conducting a robust analysis of your data is essential.